CactiLab/2020-ectf-rit-system/miPod/src/new_miPod_readme.md

 `query_player() == startup_query()`

-- no query_song API, tried to use play_data structure, need to be fixed
+- no query_song API, tried to use union digital_data structure, need to be fixed